HbbTV-Association/ReferenceApplication/README.md

 Menu module.
-Main functionality to maintain menu structure of the catalogue app for video content, actions and submenus
+Main functionality to maintain menu structure of the catalogue app for video content, actions and submenus.

-	src/menu.js
+Menu structure for catalogue is configured in configuration file.
+For real-world application configuration file may be replaced with backend api to produce similar json.

+	src/catalogue/menu.js
+	src/catalogue/config.json

 Navigation.
 Common keymapping, event listeners and navigation functionality